lyteloli/NekoGram/README.md

 The most advanced and recommended storage of NekoGram.
 It checks database structure every time your app launches, if you do not have a database, it will create it for you.
 It is recommended to use Widgets only with this storage.
 ##### PGStorage
 A storage for PostgreSQL databases.
-Has basic features of MySQLStorage but is not tested, may not work.
+Has basic features of MySQLStorage.
+> This storage may not work properly, it is not recommended using it.

 #### Menus in depth
 Here are all possible properties of a Menu: